AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 ### Core microbiome analysis input fasta files <a name="core_microbiome"></a>

-We put the fasta files into the folder of "Core_microbiome_analysis_input_fasta_files".
-One could recover and extract the tgz file like this:
+We put all the fasta files into the folder of "Core_microbiome_analysis_input_fasta_files".
+One could recover and extract the tar.gz file like this:

 cat fasta_files.tar.gz* > fasta_files.tar.gz ; tar xzf fasta_files.tar.gz